 I’ve been thinking a lot lately about ways that public libraries can make beginning reader collections more accessible and easier to navigate for library staff, kids, and the grown ups in their lives.
 How does the way a collection is shelved and cataloged help or hinder children and grown ups looking for engaging titles that can be successfully read independently?

-readers at the public library.
-Created by the author.
+Click on image to enlarge.
+Visual of elements to consider when shelving beginning readers at the public library.
+Created by the author. |

 For me there are two major components: reader interest and reading level.
 Sometimes a reader’s interest and level are such that there are tons of titles for them to choose from; other times it seems as if those interests and levels are at odds with what is on the shelf.